jamesrchapman/SiriusSolus_CM50153/docs/NEXT.md

 # Next

+## Dump Ideas and Roughly Sort in Order of Importance

 ## PI Compatibility Check

 Make sure the project is still capable of running on pi + pi venv cleanup